 East Cornwall · PL11

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Torpoint, that work is shaped by the place itself — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward Georgian and Victorian terraces and naval housing.
+Anchor any Torpoint new build in the local fabric and the rest follows — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward Georgian and Victorian terraces and modern Bovis and Persimmon estates.

 - Conservation Area